Skip to main content

 What is the cheapest Hyatt award night?

-3,500 points for a Category 1 property during off-peak weeks.
+3,000 points — a Category 1 property pricing at the Lowest (Saver) tier under the May 20, 2026 chart (down from the old 3,500-point off-peak floor).
 That includes select Hyatt Place properties at US airports, Hyatt House in secondary markets, and some Mexico/Caribbean Hyatt Places off-strip.

 What's the difference between the World of Hyatt and Hyatt Business cards?